ayaka14732/TrAVis/README.md

 ## Why is it important?

-Despite the popularity of Transformer-based models, people often utilise them by just simply running the training scripts, ignoring what is going on inside the model.
-TrAVis helps us to better understand how Transformer-based models work internally, thus enabling us to better exploit them to solve our problems and, furthermore, giving us inspirations to make improvements to the model architecture.
+As Transformer-based models continue to dominate the field of NLP, it's crucial that we not only utilise these models, but also have a deep understanding of how they operate.
+TrAVis offers an unprecedented level of insight into the inner workings of these models, allowing us to fully leverage their capabilities to solve complex challenges.
+With this deeper understanding, we can not only optimise the models for specific tasks, but also inspire new innovations and improvements to the architecture.
+By taking advantage of TrAVis, we can unlock the full potential of Transformer-based models and drive new advancements in the field of NLP.

 ## How does it work?